 The Carnegie Corporation grant provides partial support for a three-year pilot of the Drew Summer Institutes.
 By the end of the three-year pilot phase of these institutes, we hope to have trained 18 emerging religious leaders from each country and to have established a vibrant global network of young religious peacemakers.
 The initial cohort of the Institute have stayed connected and continue to work together in a variety of ways.
 The Center currently seeks to secure an additional $150,000 from other foundations to fully fund this initiative for the initial three-year pilot phase of this innovative project.

-Read more about the Summer Institute here.
+Read about the 2016 Summer Institute here.